telegram bot

 Send your message

-Enter your real password
+Enter your first password

-Enter your decoy password
+Enter your second password

 Enter your decoy message